A mild source for the Wu-Yang magnetic monopole: Conclusions

 \section{Conclusions}

 We have shown that the Wu-Yang monopole solution does need a source to sustain it.
 That was established using distribution theory to the differential Yang-Mills equations and also the integral Yang-Mills equations constructed in \cite{ym1,ym2}.
-In fact, these integral equations played a crucial role in the analysis because it introduced another type of magnetic field, introduced in \rf{secongmagfield}, that allowed to fix in a unique way the distribution that characterizes the source of Wu-Yang magnetic field.
+In fact, these integral equations played a crucial role in the analysis because it introduced another type of magnetic field, introduced in \rf{secongmagfield}, that allowed to fix in a unique way the function that characterizes the source of Wu-Yang magnetic field.

-It is well know in distribution theory that, if two distributions give the same result when multiplied by any test function $\Phi$ and integrated in the domain of these tests function, then those two distributions are the same.
-Therefore, in this sense, the distributions \rf{generalu} are the same as the zero distribution.
-Consequently, the point source introduced in this paper (see \rf{result}), to sustain the Wu-Yang solution, does not violate the Bianchi identities in the sense of distribution theory, and that is why we call it a mild source.
-However, equivalent distributions can differ in a set of zero measure, which is exactly what happens with the distributions \rf{generalu}.
+It is well know in distribution theory that, if two locally summable functions give the same result when multiplied by any test function $\Phi$ and integrated in the domain of these tests function, then those two functions lead to the same distribution.
+Therefore, in this sense, all the functions \rf{generalu} lead to the zero distribution.
+Consequently, the point source introduced in this paper (see \rf{result}), to sustain the Wu-Yang solution, does not violate the Bianchi identities in the sense of distribution theory, since the distribution associated to such a source is the zero distribution.
+That is why we call it a mild source.
+However, functions leading to the same distribution can differ in a set of zero measure, which is exactly what happens with the functions \rf{generalu}.
 Such a set of zero measure (the origin) is crucial for the integral Yang-Mills equations, and also for the second magnetic field introduced in \rf{secongmagfield}.
-The equivalence of distributions mentioned above is valid for the local analysis of the differential equations.
-The integral Yang-Mills equations bring the global properties of the solution into the analysis and the differences among those distributions, in a set of zero measure, matters in a crucial way.
-In fact, as we have shown, the integral equations are compatible with only one of those distributions, namely that one given on the r.h.s. of \rf{result}.
-The selection of that unique distribution is a consequence of the relation \rf{finalrelationbbw} between the divergences of the two types of magnetic fields relevant to the physical properties of the Wu-Yang monopole solution.
+The local analysis of the Yang-Mills differential equations, through distribution theory, does not fix the source needed for the Wu-Yang monopole solution, since any of the functions \rf{generalu} lead to the same distribution.
+The integral Yang-Mills equations bring the global properties of the solution into the analysis and the differences among those sources, in a set of zero measure, matters in a crucial way.
+In fact, as we have shown, the integral equations are compatible with only one of those sources, namely that one given on the r.h.s. of \rf{result}.
+The selection of that unique source is a consequence of the relation \rf{finalrelationbbw} between the divergences of the two types of magnetic fields relevant to the physical properties of the Wu-Yang monopole solution.
 Note that \rf{finalrelationbbw} is a non-local relation since it involves the Wilson line $W$.

 Finally we would like to comment that the $SU(2)$ Wu-Yang monopole solution can be embedded in any Yang-Mills theory associated to any compact group $G$ that contains $SU(2)$ as a subgroup.
 Therefore, the Wu-Yang monopole is a classical solution of all those Yang-Mills theories where the gauge symmetry is not broken.
 In particular it is a classical solution of $QCD$, and the results of the present paper might have important physical consequences there.
 It would be interesting to investigate if the point magnetic source constructed here has any physical role in QCD.